Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Matrix completion problems

 \section{Matrix completion problems}

-A well-studied problem related to Gaussian graphical models is the task of constructing a model with a given graphical structure and specified marginal distributions on the fully connected subsets of vertices, or equivalently, to complete a partially defined covariance matrix such that its precision matrix has zeros where there are no edges in the specified graph \citep[see][]{speedKivery1986,bakonyi2011}.
-For extremal \HR{} models, the same problem can be posed, and expressed as a matrix completion problem on the variogram and precision matrix.
+A well-studied problem related to Gaussian graphical models is the task of constructing a model with a given graphical structure and specified marginal distributions on the fully connected subsets of vertices, or equivalently, to complete a partially defined covariance matrix such that its precision matrix has zeros where there are no edges in the specified graph \citep{speedKivery1986,bakonyi2011}.
+For extremal \HR{} models, the same problem can be posed, expressed as a matrix completion problem on the variogram and precision matrix.

 To formalize the notion of a partially specified matrix, we define the set $\ROd[] := \Rd[] \cup \set{\undefined}$, consisting of the real numbers and the placeholder $\undefined$ for unspecified values \citep[see e.g.,][for this use of $\undefined$]{bakonyi2011}.
 For an undirected graph $G=(V,E)$, a matrix is said to be \quotes{specified on $G$} if it is specified on the diagonal and the entries corresponding to the edges of $G$.
-A matrix is said to be \quotes{\PCND{}} if it is symmetric, its diagonal is fully specified, and all fully specified principal submatrices are \CND{} (here, a principal submatrix is any submatrix obtained by removing the same index set from both the columns and rows of the matrix).
+A matrix is said to be \quotes{\PCND{}} if it is symmetric, its diagonal is fully specified, and all fully specified principal submatrices are \CND{} (a principal submatrix is any submatrix obtained by removing the same index set from both the columns and rows of the matrix).
 In computations involving partially specified matrices, an entry in the result is $\undefined$ as soon as any of the entries used to compute it is itself $\undefined$.
+For definitions of graph theoretical concepts used in this section, we refer to \cref{sec:graphTheory}.

 \begin{definition} Let $G=(V,E)$ be an undirected graph and let $\mathring{\Gamma} \in \ROdd$ be a partially conditionally negative definite matrix, specified on $G$.
 The corresponding matrix completion problem is to find a \CND{} matrix $\Gamma \in \Dcal_d$ and $\Theta = \ppinv{\Gamma}$ such that